Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 5. Responsibility

-• Chief Operating Officer, Chief Operating Office is responsible for monitoring the implementation, outcomes and scheduled review of this procedure.
+• Chief Operating Officer, Chief Operating Office is responsible for monitoring the implementation, outcomes and scheduled review of this manual.

-• Director, Information Technology Services is responsible for maintaining the content of this procedure as delegated by the Chief Operating Officer, Chief Operating Office.
+• Director, Information Technology Services is responsible for maintaining the content of this manual as delegated by the Chief Operating Officer, Chief Operating Office.

 6. Records Management